- Quick homemade puppy formula: evaporated milk, water, light corn syrup, and full-fat yogurt.

 How To Make Homemade Puppy Milk

-If you’re interested in making homemade puppy milk, you’ll be extremely happy to know that it isn’t hard to make.
-You probably already have many of the ingredients for this recipe in your kitchen.
+If you’re interested in making homemade puppy milk, you’ll be extremely happy to know that it isn’t hard to do.
+I’ve done them before and I’m sure you already have many of the ingredients for these homemade milk replacement recipes in your kitchen.
 If not, you can definitely find the ingredients at the local grocery store.
 Here are two great recipes for making homemade puppy milk.

 Homemade Puppy Milk Recipe #1